cout/baby_metroid/NOTES.md

 |   Eh | Grapple block   | 8F49 | 8F82 | =    | +    | +    | +    | +    | A7D1 | +    | 82BE | 82DA  |
 |   Fh | Bombable block  | 932D | 934C | =    | 9FF4 | 9FF4 | 9FF4 | +    | 9FF4 | +    | 82BE | 82DA  |

+TODO - other types than listed here have BTS values (e.g.) slopes; I am not sure how to represent that here.

 Legend:
 * *: BTS ("Behind The Scenes"; customizable via PLM tables)
 * h: horizontal shot, collision, or post-grapple collision